cnaj/path-matching-resource-pattern-resolver-demo/README.md

 This repository contains a demo of the behavior described in [spring-projects/spring-framework#24480](https://github.com/spring-projects/spring-framework/issues/24480).

-Run the files `demo-jar-cp.sh` ana `demo-normal.cp.sh` to see the behavior.
+Run the files `demo-jar-cp.sh` and `demo-normal-cp.sh` to see the behavior.

 The behavior can also be seen in IntelliJ IDEA, using the provided run configurations.
 You have to have JDKs with the name `"8"` and `"11.0.4"` defined in your IDEA project to be able to execute the run configurations.